openstack/grenade/README.rst

 running Grenade against a remote VM from a local laptop.

 Grenade knows how to install the current master branch using the included ``setup-grenade`` script.
-The only argument is the hostname of the target system that will run the upgrade testing.
+The arguments are the hostname of the target system that will run the upgrade testing and the user for the target
+system:

 ::

-    ./setup-grenade testbox
+    ./setup-grenade [testbox [testuser]]

 If you are running Grenade on the same maching you cloned to, you **do not** need to do this.